Anderson County Court Records

 Birth and Death Certificates

-The County Clerk also serves as the local registrar for vital records.
+The County Clerk also acts as the local registrar for vital records.
 Copies of birth and death certificates can be requested in person or by mail.
-Applicants must complete a notarized application — either the Birth Certificate Application & Affidavit or the Death Certificate Application & Affidavit — and provide a clear copy of a valid ID.
+You'll need to complete a notarized application—either the Birth Certificate Application & Affidavit or the Death Certificate Application & Affidavit—and provide a clear copy of a valid ID.
 Fees are:

 • Certified birth certificate: $23.00